 Exam 1 = 100 pts.

 Exam 2 = 100 pts.

 Exam 3 = 100 pts.

 Exam 4 = 100 pts.

 Exam 5 = 100 pts.

 Writing Assignment = 150 pts.

+Writing Assignment = 150 pts.

-Response Papers = 50 pts./each (2) Assignments (weighted average) = 100 pts.
+Response Papers = 50 pts./each ( 2 )

+Assignments (weighted average) = 100 pts.

 Discussion Board Assignments = 50 pts.

+'''

-Assignments: Quizes corresponding to the reading material are assigned following the completion of each chapter in the text, and are posted, on the class homepage.
+Assignments: Assignments corresponding to the reading material are assigned following the completion of each chapter in the text, and are posted, along with their due dates on the Class Calendar and Course Content links on the class homepage.
+These can be submitted by email either as a message, or as an attachment.

 Discussion Board Postings.
 Discussion Board questions will be presented.
 These questions will be broader in nature and will require you to post your answers in the class Discussion Board.
 Students should draw on their own knowledge, as well as the reading material and the responses of their fellow students to formulate their posting.
 This feature of the class may also be used to address questions that are raised by students, in an effort to present clarification to all.
-Questions and postings may go up without notice, so are encouraged to check on this on a regular basis, or at least twice per week.
+Questions and postings may go up without notice, so are encouraged to check on this on a regular basis, or at least once per week.